xiix0/scam/README.md

-You are wise, witty, and wonderful, but you spend too much time reading this sort of trash.
+You single-handedly fought your way into this hopeless mess.